 - Working in batches, add 1/2 of the flour mixture.
 Once absorbed, add half of the milk mixture.
 Repeat until everything is used up and the batter is smooth and well incorporated.

-- Fold the blueberries into the bowl with a rubber spatula.
+- Gently fold the blueberries into the bowl with a rubber spatula.
 Make sure to evenly distribute the berries throughout the batter (check the bottom of the bowl!).

 - Fill the muffin pan, about 3/4 of the way full.
 Top with a few berries if you like, making sure to tuck them in so they don’t pop out during baking.